Palisades Fire Debris Removal

 Phase 2: Fire Debris Removal

-Owners of destroyed structures have the opportunity to participate in a government-sponsored program to have their properties cleared of fire debris by the Army Corps of Engineers.
-Property owners who elect to opt-out of the government-sponsored program will be required to obtain County approval before removing any fire debris.
+Owners of destroyed structures had the opportunity to participate in a government-sponsored program to have their properties cleared of fire debris by the Army Corps of Engineers.
+Property owners had to opt-in by April 15, 2025.
+Those who elect to opt-out of the government-sponsored program will be required to obtain County approval before removing any fire debris.

 To view FAQs related to Phase 2, visit LA County’s website.